 - More pressure in grout lines – less pressure on bricks

-Step 7 – Seal Faux Brick Wall
+Step 7 – How To Seal Faux Brick Wall

-The final step is to seal your wall.
 I would highly suggest you don’t skip this step.

-Just make sure that you use a polycrylic so that it won’t turn yellow afterward.
+Again, make sure that you use a polycrylic so that it won’t turn yellow afterward.
 I used Minwax Polycrylic Protective finish.